Teams-of-Termux-Indonesia/package-installer/README.md

 ./start
 ```

-> built with ♥️ by fiandev under MIT license
+> built with ♥️ by our teams under MIT license